Oswald Mosley: Marriage to Diana Mitford

 Cynthia died of peritonitis in 1933, after which Mosley married his mistress Diana Guinness, née Mitford (1910–2003).
 They married in secret in Nazi Germany on 6 October 1936 in the Berlin home of Germany's Minister of Public Enlightenment and Propaganda Joseph Goebbels.
-Adolf Hitler was their guest of honour.
+Adolf Hitler was their guest of honour, and gave as a wedding gift a framed photo of himself.

-Mosley spent large amounts of his private fortune on the British Union of Fascists (BUF) and tried to establish it on a firm financial footing by various means including an attempt to negotiate, through Diana, with Hitler for permission to broadcast commercial radio to Britain from Germany.
+Mosley spent large amounts of his private fortune on the BUF and tried to establish it on a firm financial footing by various means including an attempt to negotiate, through Diana, with Hitler for permission to broadcast commercial radio to Britain from Germany.
 Mosley reportedly made a deal in 1937 with Francis Beaumont, heir to the Seigneurage of Sark, to set up a privately owned radio station on Sark.

 Involvement in fascist plot

 In 1939, MI5 uncovered Mosley's ties to a fascist conspiracy initiated by Archibald Maule Ramsay and the Right Club, known as the Kensington Conspiracy.
 The coup would have taken place after the German invasion of Britain.
-Evidence indicates that he soon distanced himself from them, viewing the group and its aims as too extreme.